4Runner Bump Stops: The Complete Guide

 Bump Stops For the 5th Gen 4Runner: The Complete Guide

 The DuroBump bump stop is made from dual durometer rubber that provides progressive damping upon impact.
-DuroBumps are the most similar in appearance to the stock bump stops in my opinion because they appear to be a harder, more solid rubber.
+DuroBumps are the most similar in appearance to stock (in my opinion) because they appear to be a harder, more solid rubber.
 That’s because the rubber is actually two types of rubber combined into one piece.
 The design places a firmer rubber at the base of the bump stop and part of the main body, and a softer rubber on the end, so that they both work together to provide the damping effect.

 Timbren